86Box/docs/usage/manager.rst

   * The manager **must be restarted** for any changes to the system directory to take effect.
   * The system directory is **scanned recursively** for machines through their ``86box.cfg`` files.

+.. warning:: When setting a new system directory, make sure there is no ``86box.cfg`` file at its root; otherwise, the system directory itself will be detected as an emulated machine, and deleting that machine will also delete all machines stored in the system directory.
+This bug was fixed in 86Box 6.0.

 * **Check for updates:** check for and download any available 86Box version update.

 Help